Table of Contents

 • You may need access to relatively small amounts quickly to take advantage of business opportunities or pay for shortfalls.

-• Your business has a need for perks offered by business credit cards.
+• Your business could benefit from perks offered by business credit cards.
 If you have to travel frequently for your company, for instance, a card that offers miles could help defray those costs.

 Installment Loan and Revolving Credit Options

-Once you’ve researched the numbers and determined how much money you want to borrow, either through an installment loan or a revolving credit line, it’s time to start shopping solutions.
+Once you’ve researched the numbers and determined how much money you want to borrow, either through a small business installment loan or a revolving credit line, it’s time to start shopping solutions.
 Here are a few options you may want to consider.

 • Traditional bank loan: This is a small business loan given by a bank or credit union.
 Qualification requirements are often stricter than with online business loans.